Common Cash Flow Problems for Small Business Owners

 10. Seasonal Business Trends

 Specific industries have seasonal trends due to weather, holidays, times of the year, and local preferences.
-If your business falls into this category, rigorous cash flow planning is critical to withstand low-season cash problems.
+If your small business falls into this category, rigorous cash flow planning is critical to withstand low-season cash problems.
 Here is an in-depth article about seasonal cash flow issues.

 Solution